Emeritus-JForceSolutions/jforce-dev-guildelines/readme.md

 ## 1. **Mandatory Development Rules**

 ****
+### Alerting for uptime/exception/resource monitoring.
+### No report to be created from backend/database.
 ### No use of any excel by developers can be to create payloads for api and manually hit production data.

 ### 1. Run all necessary apps on your local system